Main objective

 Program description

-The program provides up to a maximum of $25,000 with $5,000 available for up to a max of $5,000 wrap around services in wage subsidies to help employers hire the talent they need and help recent STEM graduates gain skills to secure full-time employment in environmental STEM fields.
-The goal of this project is to place 87 STEM graduates into fields linked to the green economy.
-For more information on eligibility and application information please see the Employer Application page.
+The program covers up to $25,000 in salary support and $5,000 in wrap-around services, which is critical to helping employers hire the talent they need and helping graduates gain skills to secure full-time employment in environmental STEM fields.
+The goal of this project is to place 174 post-secondary graduates into fields linked to the green economy.
+For more information on eligibility and application information please see the Science Horizons Youth Internship Program overview page.